 I believe animals are people too.

-Hello there, my name is Mei Lin (it's my first name and it's pronounced May-Lynn) and I really love pugs.
+Hi there, my name is Mei Lin (I know I have an odd first name; it's pronounced May-Lynn) and I really love pugs.

 I am a quiet, introverted soul.
-You can find me losing track of time + my immediate surroundings while I'm reading a book (I sobbed on a train after finishing Everything I Never Told You by Celeste Ng).
+You can often find me engrossed in the latest novel or memoir I'm reading (I sobbed on a train after finishing Everything I Never Told You by Celeste Ng).

 Merci d'être venu; I hope I get to meet you & your